-The streaming service has arrived with decades' worth of Disney animated classics, as well as most of the highlights from Pixar, Star Wars series and Marvel Cinematic Universe.
+What are the best Disney Plus movies?
+Disney Plus has launched in the US, Canada, the Netherlands, Australia and New Zealand, with the rest of the world to follow in 2020.
+The streaming service has arrived with decades' worth of Disney animated classics, as well as many highlights from Pixar, Star Wars and the Marvel Cinematic Universe.

 2020 launches are planned for some of the other Marvel, Star Wars and Pixar heavy hitters, so keep checking back as the Disney Plus catalogue expands.